-For instance, in the Bible, Naomi, who was Ruth’s mother-in-law, cried out a plea of desperation on Ruth’s and Orpah’s behalf while feeling hopeless.
+For instance in the Bible, Naomi, who was Ruth’s mother-in-law, cried out a plea of desperation on Ruth’s and Orpah’s behalf…while feeling hopeless.
 She said to her daughters-in-laws, “Return, my daughters!
 Why should you go with me … the Lord has gone forth against me” (Ruth 1:12,13).
-In fact, Naomi even went so far as to ask to be called by a new name that meant bitter, which expressed her inner hopeless state.
+In fact, Naomi even went so far as to ask to be called by a new name that meant bitter, labeling her inner hopeless state.
 She said, “Do not call me Naomi; call me Mara, for the Almighty has dealt very bitterly with me” (Ruth 1:20).
-Yet God helped Naomi in a way that she could not help herself.
+Yet, God helped Naomi in a way that she could not help herself.

 The pages of the Bible are filled with folks whom God delivered from hopeless situations of the heart.
 Yes, hopelessness is God’s specialty.
 He gives hope to the hopeless.
 The very message of Salvation for the lost is hope for the hopeless.
 The resurrection of the dead is hope for the hopeless.
 A new and eternal life, free from pain and disappointment, is hope for the hopeless.